 The exam is graded in accordance with the Danish 7-point grading scale.
+The exam is graded by an internal examiner.

 An essay, written either in a group, or individually, on a subject pertaining to the course content and prescribed literature.
 The subject must be pre-approved by the course lecturer(s).